guiwang1201/guiwang1201.github.io/_pages/cv.md

 * **Wang, G.**, Wang, H., & Wang, L.* (2022).
 Research trends in tourism and hospitality from 1991 to 2020: an integrated approach of corpus linguistics and bibliometrics. *6*(2). *Journal of Hospitality and Tourism Insights*. [https://doi.org/10.1108/jhti-09-2021-0260](https://doi.org/10.1108/jhti-09-2021-0260)

 **Under Review**
-* **Wang, G.**, Shu, J., & Wang, L.* Diachronic Changes of Number Use in Written American English from 1923 to 2008. *Language Sciences*
+* **Wang, G.**, Shu, J., & Wang, L.* Diachronic Changes of Number Use in Written American English from 1923 to 2008.
-* **Wang, G.**, Wang, H., & Wang, L.* Exploring the Development of Progressive Construction in Chinese and Japanese EFL Writing: A Usage-Based Approach. *TESOL Quarterly*.
+* **Wang, G.**, Wang, H., & Wang, L.* Exploring the Development of Progressive Construction in Chinese and Japanese EFL Writing: A Usage-Based Approach.
 * Hu RT, **Wang, G.**, & Shao, B.* Translator attribution of Hongloumeng: Using entropy-based features and machining learning algorithm.

 ## **Conferences and Forums**